MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 -- the SCOTT schema is created at the same time

-• Login (server level) — the account used to connect to the SQL Server instance.
-A server-wide authentication account that logs into the instance with an ID/PW.
+• A server-wide authentication account that logs in to the instance via ID/PW.

--- 1) Create the server login
+-- 1) Create the server login account

 CREATE LOGIN SCOTT WITH PASSWORD = '***';

--- 2) Create the database
+-- 2) Create the Database

-CREATE DATABASE SCOTT_tiger;
+CREATE DATABASE SCOTT_tiger

 -- 3) Create the schema